-WeST has an online safety policy which explains how we try to keep pupils safe in our settings and how we respond to online safety incidents (see flowchart, Appendix 7).
+The Trust has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).

-We will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+The Trust will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.